ibnuda/fpmortals/manuscript/complete.md

 ## `Isomorphism`

-Sometimes we have two types that are really the same thing, causing compatibility problems because the compiler doesn't know what we know.
-This typically happens when we use third party code that is the same as something we already have.

 Seringkali kita mendapati dua tipe yang benar-benar sama dan mengakibatkan masalah kompatibilitas yang dikarenakan kompilator tidak mengetauhi asumsi- asumsi yang kita ketahui.
 Hal ini biasanya terjadi bila kita menggunakan